Leveraging Quantum-Based Architectures for Robust Diagnostics: Review of Background Work

+Hybrid QCNNs have also had success in different medical domains.
+A separate investigation introduced a hybrid QCNN for diabetic retinopathy detection, integrating quantum layers with conventional convolutional ones~\cite{stalin2025dr}.
+The model leveraged quantum superposition and entanglement to enhance feature extraction, outperforming a purely classical CNN.
+Moreover, in breast cancer diagnosis, a quantum--classical hybrid convolutional neural network (QCCNN) was developed~\cite{xiang2024qccnn}.
+The hybrid model improved robustness and generalization compared with CNN and logistic regression models.
+Another study investigated QCNNs for pneumonia classification from chest X-ray images under constrained feature conditions~\cite{khatoniar2024hybrid}.
+The results demonstrated the robustness of QCNNs with limited data dimensionality.
 A multiqubit QCNN was also proposed for AI-driven healthcare analytics, utilizing parameterized quantum circuits for diagnostic tasks such as breast cancer, diabetes, and heart failure prediction~\cite{ovi2025multiqubit}.
 That architecture incorporated convolutional, pooling, and interaction layers to promote inter-qubit communication.
-Moreover, a hybrid quantum–classical framework using quanvolutional feature extraction was applied to autism image classification~\cite{cruz2025quanvolution}.
+Moreover, a hybrid quantum--classical framework using quanvolutional feature extraction was applied to autism image classification~\cite{cruz2025quanvolution}.
 The system combined a fixed four-qubit circuit with a classical classifier, showing modest accuracy gains over classical baselines.
-In contrast, the QCNN used in this study uses interaction layers~\cite{mahmud2024quantum}, allowing adaptive learning of quantum feature correlations specific to medical images.
 Additionally, a medical image classification model combining a quantum convolutional network with ResNet50~\cite{resnet} was applied to the Medical MNIST dataset~\cite{li2025medicalmnist}.
 That model demonstrated the benefits of embedding quantum operations within a classical backbone.
+In contrast, the QCNN used in this study uses interaction layers~\cite{mahmud2024quantum}, allowing adaptive learning of quantum feature correlations specific to medical images.